genericptr/CocoaTouch-Pascal-Examples/StarterKit/readme.md

 ## Requirements

+- Xcode and Xcode command line tools.
+This tutorial was built for 10.15.2 Catalina and Xcode 11.1.
 - ARM and iPhone Simulator compilers
   - download at https://freepascal.org/down/i386/macosx.var or build from trunk using the *ppcarm.command* script which is included in the repo.
 - Objective Pascal iOS Headers